mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 Some HTML elements, such as `<a>`, `<span>`, `<em>` and `<strong>` use `inline` as their outer display type by default.

-## Aside: Inner and outer display types
+## Aside: The inner display type

-At this point, we'd better also explain **inner** and **outer** display types.
-As mentioned above, boxes in CSS have an

-Boxes also have an _inner_ display type, however, which dictates how elements inside that box are laid out.
-By default, the elements inside a box are laid out in **[normal flow](/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow)**, which means that they behave just like any other block and inline elements (as explained above).
+You've learned above that boxes in CSS have an _outer_ display type.
+Boxes also have an _inner_ display type, which dictates how elements inside that box are laid out.

+Block and inline layout is the default way things behave on the web.
+By default and without any other instruction, the elements inside a box are also laid out in **[normal flow](/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow)** and behave as block or inline boxes.

-We can, however, change the inner display type by using `display` values like `flex`.
-If we set `display: flex;` on an element, the outer display type is `block`, but the inner display type is changed to `flex`.
-Any direct children of this box will become flex items and will be laid out according to the rules set out in the [Flexbox](/en-US/docs/Learn/CSS/CSS_layout/Flexbox) spec, which you'll learn about later on.
+You can change the inner display type for example by setting `display: flex;`.
+The element will still use the outer display type `block` but this changes the inner display type to `flex`.
+Any direct children of this box will become flex items and behave according to the [Flexbox](/en-US/docs/Learn/CSS/CSS_layout/Flexbox) spec.

+If you look more into CSS layout, you will also come across other inner values your boxes can have, for example [`grid`](/en-US/docs/Learn/CSS/CSS_layout/Grids).

 > **Note:** To read more about the values of display, and how boxes work in block and inline layout, take a look at the MDN guide to [Block and Inline Layout](/en-US/docs/Web/CSS/CSS_Flow_Layout/Block_and_Inline_Layout_in_Normal_Flow).

-When you move on to learn about CSS Layout in more detail, you will encounter `flex`, and various other inner values that your boxes can have, for example [`grid`](/en-US/docs/Learn/CSS/CSS_layout/Grids).

-Block and inline layout, however, is the default way that things on the web behave — as we said above, it is sometimes referred to as _normal flow_, because without any other instruction, our boxes lay out as block or inline boxes.

 ## Examples of different display types